kit-dsm/isaacimi/docs/docs/overview.md

 ```

 ## Add your own custom plugins
-To add functionality to the robots you spawn in the simulation, you can create "robot plugins" - reusable pieces of logic run that can be run on any robot spawned in the simulation.
+To add functionality to the robots you spawn in simulation, you can create "robot plugins" &ndash; reusable pieces of logic that can be run on any robot.
 Let's create a simple ROS subscriber plugin for the evorobots:

 ``` py title="my_simulation_project/plugins/simple_subscriber_plugin.py"